ShreyashWasnik/Trickster/README.md

 * Shreyash Wasnik : shreyashwasnik24@gmail.com
 #### Mentors:
 * Saurav Kanegaonkar
-* Akshat savla
+* Akshat Savla
-* Aditya shah
+* Aditya Shah

 ### Description  ###
-We have created a restaurant website named as **THE IMPERIAL SPICE** .Our website has feautures such as online ordering system,booking a table,cart system.
+We have created a restaurant website named as **THE IMPERIAL SPICE** .
+Our website has feautures such as online ordering and reservations.
 One can order different food items from the menu .For ordering user has to register and then login to add items to the cart.
-User can pay online using debit card.Hence it is easy for user to order online as well as user can book a table online .
+Users can pay online using debit card making it easy to order online as well as book a table online .

 **Link to repository**
 * Github Repository :https://github.com/ShreyashWasnik/Trickster